sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 Enriching existing features in this manner removes the need for using handcrafted features for sequence labeling.

-The **total loss** during co-training is usually a linear combination of the losses on the individual tasks.
+The **total loss** during multi-task learning is usually a linear combination of the losses on the individual tasks.
 The parameters of the combination can be fixed or learned as updateable weights.

 <p align="center">
 <img src="./img/loss.png">